Until July 2013, press releases were a great tactic for building high quality links to your website.

 Over a 4-month period, we issued 4 press releases for our client.
 Of course, in the press release we included links to our client’s website, but as you know those links were “nofollow” so they did not directly help for SEO.
 The power was in the citations, or the mentions of our client’s business name, address, and phone number.

 As more and more websites published the press releases, our client began to jump up in the Google local rankings.
-Eventually he was #2 on the first page of Google in the local results for his primary keywords.
+Eventually he was #1 on the first page of Google in the local results for his primary keyword.

 To rank high in these local search results, you must have citations, and that’s one of the reasons you should consider using press releases as part of your Local SEO strategy.